rofrol/easy_setup/README.md

 ### Browser

-When you see in console 'JBoss ... started', open http://localhost:8080/pa-web/frontend/index.jsp?partnerno=6720556 and login as BER07848.
+When you see in console `JBoss ... started in`, open http://localhost:8080/pa-web/frontend/index.jsp?partnerno=6720556 and login as BER07848.
+If you see `JBoss ... started (with errors) in`, that's not good.

 ## RTT